aaronsantiago/magi-server/README.md

 the message inside of the quotes will be the release message. the version number will be appended to the output build files.

+push the tag:

+`git push origin tag v1.0.0`

+you DEFINITELY don't want to run `git push --tags` because it will trigger releases for tags across the history.

 ### macOS builds